Analysis

 About the paper

 This paper is part of our Digital Innovation Hub, which aims to support firms and their investors in their digital transformation endeavours, ensuring rapid and responsible technological development that benefits all.
-Contact us to join the Hub as a member and/or for consultation/press inquiries.
+We address your challenges through tailored research projects, consultations, training sessions, and conferences.
+Reach out to join our Hub or for inquiries about research, consultations, training, conferences, or press matters.

 About the author